-Beyond an appropriate development tool, database continuous integration requires a database release automation solution.
+Beyond an appropriate development tool, database CI requires a DB release automation solution.
 Database release automation tools like Datical deliver automated validation, build, test, and deployment of database changes.
-These core capabilities ensure that any database code pushed to source code control is pulled out into a continuous integration process that can provide developers with near immediate feedback.
+These core capabilities ensure that any database code pushed to source code control is pulled out into a CI process that can provide developers with near immediate feedback.
 With a database release automation solution, software teams can consistently deliver a continuous stream of value to end users without getting slowed down by database deployments.

 Application Release Automation Tools

-As organizations add new features and enhance existing capabilities to their software, the number of components and the complexity of the software stack have only grown.
-As new trends such as microservices, containers, and other technologies and techniques emerge that allow functional isolation and which avoid single points of failure, orchestrating and aligning the release of all the necessary components requires application release automation (ARA).
-Tools like CA’s Release Automation, IBM’s UrbanCode Deploy, Serena’s Deployment Automation from MicroFocus, and XebiaLab’s XL Deploy integrate with Database Release Automation solutions like Datical to enable continuous integration for the full software stack.
+As organizations add new features and enhance existing software, the number of components and the complexity of the software stack have only grown.
+As new trends emerge that allow functional isolation and which avoid single points of failure, orchestrating and aligning the release of all the necessary components requires application release automation (ARA).
+Tools like CA’s Automic, IBM’s UrbanCode Deploy, Serena’s Deployment Automation from MicroFocus, and XebiaLab’s XL Deploy integrate with Database Release Automation solutions like Datical to enable continuous integration for the full software stack.

 Test Data Management Tools

-Lastly, a key trend in software development is test-driven development, in which the continuous integration process is enhanced with production-quality test data.
+A key trend in software development is test-driven development, in which the CI process is enhanced with production-quality test data.
 It’s common for applications to change functionality based on the data stored in the database.
 Consequently, providing data that mirrors (or matches) production data is essential to a database continuous integration process that can generate high-quality test output.

 DevOps Tools like CA’s TDM, Delphix Data Virtualization and IBM’s Optim, populate test databases with data.
 Some solutions, such as Delphix, allow users to request masked self-service copies of production databases for integrated testing environments.

 Continuous integration and continuous delivery are best practices for accelerating the speed and quality of application code changes.
-Similarly, database continuous integration is important in accelerating the database release process while reducing risk.
-By including a database release automation solution and adding database continuous integration to your existing application delivery toolchain and process, you can begin to increase the pace and quality at which the entire software stack – including both the application and database – can be delivered to market.
+Similarly, DB continuous integration is important in accelerating the database release process while reducing risk.
+By including a database release automation solution and adding database CI to your existing application delivery toolchain and process, you can begin to increase the pace and quality at which the entire software stack – including both the application and database – can be delivered to market.